Funding the advancement of James Madison University

-A: As of July 1, 2014, JMU invests a percentage of qualifying gifts into expanding efforts to further grow the private dollars necessary to sustain and enhance the Madison Experience.
+A: As of July 1, 2014, JMU invests 7 percent of qualifying gifts into expanding efforts to further grow the private dollars necessary to sustain and enhance the Madison Experience.

 Q: What will JMU do with the additional funds from the gift reinvestment?